kan-bayashi/ParallelWaveGAN/README.md

 All of the hyperparameters is written in a single yaml format configuration file.
 Please check [this example](https://github.com/kan-bayashi/ParallelWaveGAN/blob/master/egs/ljspeech/voc1/conf/parallel_wavegan.v1.yaml) in ljspeech recipe.

+## Results

+You can listen to the samples and download pretrained models at [our google drive](https://drive.google.com/open?id=1dJMJNmvzcnjM38-5zuzcKK9L6Z8hlSIM).
 The training is still on going.
-Please check the (https://github.com/kan-bayashi/ParallelWaveGAN/issues/1).
+Please check the latest progress at https://github.com/kan-bayashi/ParallelWaveGAN/issues/1.

 ## References